10 Use Cases for Machine Learning in Financial Services

 Regulatory Compliance

 Artificial intelligence and machine learning techniques are being used to ensure regulatory compliance.
-Financial institutions are heavily regulated, and failure to stay in compliance can result in civil and even criminal penalties, not to mention reputational damage.
+Financial institutions are heavily regulated, and failure to comply can result in civil and even criminal penalties, not to mention reputational damage.
 AI-powered systems can use machine learning algorithms to flag potential compliance violations and generate reports for regulatory agencies in a timely fashion.

 Credit Scoring